Deploying Node.js App

 Monorepo Support

-Zeabur will automatically recognize pnpm workspace (opens in a new tab), Yarn Workspace (opens in a new tab), and most toolchains based on these two Monorepo approaches, such as Turborepo and Lerna.
+Zeabur will automatically recognize pnpm workspace, Yarn Workspace, and most toolchains based on these two Monorepo approaches, such as Turborepo and Lerna.

-template of Turborepo as an example, its pnpm-workspace.yaml
+Take the basic template of Turborepo as an example, its pnpm-workspace.yaml content is as follows:

 packages: